Crockpot Creamy Tomato Soup (paleo, whole30, dairy-free)

 - Place the onions, garlic, vegetable stock, crushed tomatoes, sun-dried tomatoes, tomato paste, Italian seasoning, salt, and honey (if using) into the base of a slow cooker, stirring to combine.

-- Using an immersion blender, blend the tomato mixture until well combined and very smooth, about 2 minutes.
+- Using an immersion blender, blend the soup until well combined and very smooth, about 2 minutes.
 If you don’t have an immersion blender, carefully ladle the cooked tomato mixture into a blender, working in batches.
 Make sure the lid is on tightly, cover with a towel, and blend until well combined and very smooth.

 Notes